ezsystems/commerce-documentation/docs/guide/price_engine/price_engine_api/price_engine_services/chainpriceservice/price_providers/localpriceprovider.md

     Order for checking if a scaled price applies:

-    1. Check if the provided quantity matches the scaled price line
+    1. Check if the provided quantity matches the scaled price line.
     2. Check if the provided start date matches.
 For multiple lines the highest date matches.
 For example, for quantity 1 the start date "2015-06-17" is at the end of the list, before default empty value.
     3. If the quantity and start date are the same, the lowest price is taken.
 The price includes VAT (gross price) and may come from Price or Price Gross.
 If Price is used and does not include VAT, VAT has to be added first for comparison reasons.

     If no scaled price is found, the standard price from the product is used.

-    If several scaled prices matches, the best scaled price is used.
+    If several scaled prices match, the best scaled price is used.

 ## Data considered for price calculation